srikanth-kilaru/srikanth-kilaru.github.io/_projects/2018-12-13-final-proj-RL.md

 ### Goal Specifications

 Two goals were specified in Sawyer's workspace.
-Goals can be specfied as joint angles or cartesian coordinates.
-If goals are specified as angles, PyKDL along with object geometry is used to transform the goal angles into a goal in cartesian space.
+Goals can be specfied as joint angles or Cartesian coordinates.
+If goals are specified as angles, PyKDL along with object geometry is used to transform the goal angles into a goal in Cartesian space.
 During training, specified goals are iterated through in a round robin fashion with a small amount of gaussian noise added to the goal location.

 ### Initial conditions
 At the beginning of each trajectory, along with the selection of a new goal, the joints return to a region contained by a gaussian around the fixed and pre-defined initial joint angles